Skip to main content

 LabSat 4 has 3 RF channels.
 This gives you the ability to record 1, 2 or 3 frequency bands.

 You can configure the recording of the desired constellations, including frequency, bandwidth and quantization, in the Constellation menu on the front panel display or in the Frequency Setup menu in the LabSat 4 Web Server.
-You can select up to three of the desired constellation groups.
+You can select up to 3 of the desired constellation groups.

 When you have configured the constellations, you can exit the menu and press the REC button to begin recording.
 The unit will create a new file each time it starts recording.
 The file name will be File_001 where the number will be one higher than the highest already saved on the media.